Chapter Thirty Four

 “Why, they’re the same pieces I wanted in my parlor, exclaimed Caroline.
 Cole thought the pieces had warped on the trip over from England, sometime in the eighteen hundreds, and to my dismay, he’d sent them to the attic with the rest of the junk”

 “Well, if they’re that delicate, we’ll just have to be careful moving them, won’t we.” said Myrtle, as she determinedly took ahold of the corner closest to her.
-They soon realized the pieces were surprisingly solid and slightly heavy.
+They soon discovered that the pieces were surprisingly solid and slightly heavy.
 It seemed the only thing delicate about the pieces were their looks.

 It had taken the ladies more than a few minutes to push and pull the pieces together.
 Myrtle wasn’t one bit surprised when the hooks and eyes on one piece lined up perfectly with the hooks and eyes on the other piece.
 Once they’d joined the two pieces together, the ladies realized they were a perfect fit and breathtakingly beautiful, even though the centerpiece was missing.